 For Custom: Specify a name and phrase to match, which must exclude quotation marks and special characters.
 Then specify whether to match as a regular expression, use case sensitivity, and the minimum number of occurrences and whether the occurrence should have a unique value to be included in the occurrence count.

 The regular expressions use the Office 365 regex patterns.
-For more information, see Defining regular expression based matches from the Office documentation.
-In addition, you might find it useful to reference Perl Regular Expression Syntax from Boost.
+To help you specify regular expressions for your custom conditions, see the following specific version of Perl Regular Expression Syntax from Boost.